KarlClinckspoor/Rheology/Readme.md

 ## Automation

 There are two `main` functions in the script.
 The `main()` function uses the settings stored separately and asks you a few questions.
 The `main_simple()` function just treats all the data present in the current folder without asking anything, using the settings stored in the script.
 You can change the `if __name__ == '__main__'` section of the script to better suit your needs.

+## Video

+A video of the script at work. https://www.youtube.com/watch?v=rG_MGW1XuRM